Declaring Environment Variables

 whatever_key_you_want: whatever_value_you_want

-You can modify, add, or delete environment variables within a Job using the exports property, which has a lifecycle limited to the current Pipeline.
+You can modify, add, or delete environment variables within a Job using the exports property, which has a lifecycle within the current Pipeline.

 exports: